gianlucaborelli/gianlucaborelli/README.md

 <h4 align="center">
 :books: I am a bachelor's degree student in Computer Engineering.
-I'm currently a public agent, but I'm in the process of changing my profession, my interest is to become a Backend developer, or even a Fullstack developer.</br>I'm learning to programing in C# and Python, using SQL databases like MySQL and Oracle.
+I am currently a public agent, but I'm in the process of changing my profession, my interest is to become a Backend developer, or even a Fullstack developer.</br>I am learning to programing in C# and Python, using SQL databases like MySQL and Oracle.
 </br></br>